Skillet Chicken Marsala & Orzo

 Instructions

-2. In a large skillet with deep sides, heat to medium and add 2 Tbs.
-EVOO.
+In a large skillet with deep sides, heat to medium and add 1 Tbsp. extra virgin olive oil.

-4. To the same skillet, add 2 Tbs. of butter to the pancetta drippings and add the sliced mushrooms.
-Sauté for a few minutes over medium heat until mushrooms are browned along the edges (add a little more EVOO to the skillet, if needed.)
+To the same skillet, add 2 Tbsp. of butter to the pancetta drippings and add the sliced mushrooms.
+Sauté for a few minutes over medium heat until mushrooms are browned along the edges.

-5. Add minced shallot and garlic to the mushrooms, stir to combine.
+Add minced shallot and garlic to the mushrooms, stir to combine.
 Cook for about 2 more minutes.
+Add Marsala wine, bring to a boil, reduce to a simmer for 3 mins.
 Remove to a separate bowl and reserve.

-6. Heat the same skillet back to medium high.
-While the pan preheats, sprinkle both sides of the chicken thighs with salt and pepper, then add additional 1-2 Tbs. of EVOO to the skillet.
+Heat the same skillet back to medium high.
+While the pan preheats, sprinkle both sides of the chicken thighs with salt and pepper, then add additional 1-2 Tbsp. of extra virgin olive oil to the skillet.

-8. Add 1-2 Tbs. of EVOO and the orzo to the skillet.
-Season with salt, pepper and porcini mushroom powder (if desired).
+Add 1 Tbsp. of extra virgin olive oil and the orzo to the skillet.
+Season with salt, pepper and stir to toast.
 Stir to combine and cook for about 2 minutes.

-10. Add the mushroom mixture and chicken thighs back to the skillet, tucking it halfway into the orzo.
+Add the chicken thighs back to the skillet, tucking it halfway into the orzo.
 Sprinkle with 1/2 of the cooked pancetta, reserve the remaining for garnish.

-12. When finished, remove the lid and garnish with the remaining pancetta and fresh chopped parsley and chives.
+When finished, remove the lid and garnish with the remaining pancetta and chives.
 Serve.

 Notes